FloatyFly/floaty-backend/README.md

 #### EMail DNS
 * CNAME & MX & TXT: For mailserver and spam protection check the Godaddy Settings under "My Products" -> "FloatyFly" -> "Email" -> "Deine EMail verwalten" (three dots) -> "Email Ziel einrichten" to see all necessary DNS records for EMail.

+### Database
+* For local development, H2 or MySQL can be used.
+The MySQL database is being run in a docker container (can be started via docker compose).
+* For production, also MySQL is used similarly.